Puerto Rico Securities Arbitration & Litigation Lawyers

 - First Puerto Rico Intermediate Fixed-Income Fund.

 Unfortunately, state securities regulators rarely reimburse investors as a result of an enforcement action.
-For investors to be compensated their best chance is to hire an experienced securities attorney to pursue their claim.
-The attorneys of Gana LLP can help clients determine if investment losses were the result of normal market forces or misconduct by Wall Street.
+For investors to be compensated their best chance is to hire an experienced securities attorney to pursue their claim against the offending broker-dealer.
+The investment fraud attorneys of Gana Weinstein LLP can help clients determine if investment losses were the result of normal market forces or misconduct by Wall Street.
 We apply a detailed and forensic approach to understanding your investment activity to explain those losses and apply the appropriate law to advance your claims.